-- (a) to all distribution entities in regard to metering for those matters specified in clause 9.1.3; - (b) to all area retail entities in regard to their first-tier connection points which can be for import or export of electricity at that connection point; and

-9.1.3 in relation to generators that are not registered for operation in the NEM and operate in parallel with electricity supplied from a distribution entity's network.
-Scope
+- (a) to all distribution entities in regard to metering for those matters specified in clause 9.1.3; - (b) to all area retail entities in regard to: - (i) metering to the extent specified in clause 9.1.3; and - (ii) their first-tier connection points in relation to clause 9.4.8; and - (c) to isolated generators that operate in parallel with electricity supplied from a distribution entity's supply network.
+To avoid doubt, a generator in this Code includes an IES generator and other very small generators.